Suraj151/ckeditor5-code-block/README.md

 		console.error( err.stack );
 	} );
 ```

 **Highlighter**

 Option of syntax highlighting is added for test purpose you can use/ignore it. this option will get active if we define highlighter function in **highlightConfig** and specify **'HighlightCodeBlock'** option in toolbar while initializing the editor as shown in above example.

 Above example uses the [hljs](https://github.com/highlightjs/highlight.js) syntax highlighter to hilight code. for more refer https://github.com/highlightjs/highlight.js

-To use highlighter select language from dropdown and click on highlight button in balloon option it will highlight the syntax as per highlighter specified in config.
+To highlight syntax select language from dropdown and click on highlight code block button in balloon option it will highlight the syntax as per highlighter defined in config.

-To undo syntax highlighted block to plain text you can return same pre block without highlighting it or you can select plain/text/nohighlight language ( if your highlighter supports and added in your language options ) and click the highlight button.
+To undo syntax highlighted block to plain text you can return same pre block without highlighting it or you can select plain/text/nohighlight language ( if your highlighter supports and added in your language options ) and click the highlight code block button.

 **key pairs**